sk1123344/U-2-NET-and-U-NET/README.md

 If you simply want to see the results, download ```results_150.zip``` to see the results after trained for 150 epochs.

 For using the pretrained models, please download the models and open ```net_test.py``` and change the name to 'u2net' or 'unet' to load different network respectively.
 These two models are both trained only 150 epochs.
+And if you want to test your own images, please put them into ```'./dataset/test_data' and './dataset/test_mask'``` and use '.png' images.

 And if you want to train the model yourself, you can run the ```u2net_train_test.py``` to train 'u2net' or ```unet_train_test.py``` to train 'unet', if you don't have enough GPUs, you can mannualy change the batchsize in the aformentioned files.